-You have one or you want one: a lightweight, hand-held tablet like the Apple iPad, Asus Eee Pad, Samsung Galaxy, Motorola Xoom, Amazon Kindle Fire, or BlackBerry Playbook.
+You have one or you want one: a lightweight, hand-held tablet like the Apple iPad, Asus Eee Pad, Samsung Galaxy, Motorola Xoom, Amazon Kindle Fire, BlackBerry Playbook, or Microsoft Surface.
 You may already be using a tablet to some extent in your law practice.
 But will a tablet be able to replace your desktop or laptop altogether?
-In a recent national survey, 46% of those polled said that tablets will eventually take the place of laptop computers, while 35% think they won't.
+In a recent national survey, 46 percent of those polled said that tablets will eventually take the place of laptop computers, while 35 percent think they won't.
 Your own answer to this question may depend on the nature of your work.

 Content Creation vs. Content Review

 If your law practice requires you to create a lot of content--brief writing, required filings, or discovery inquiries, for example--you'll need to assess how comfortable you are with a tablet's content input mechanisms.
 That is to say, how much typing on a touchscreen can you really do, and how easy it for you?
 The obvious workaround is to add a keyboard to your tablet, either through a dock or wirelessly.
 Consider, however, how having to carry around the keyboard might diminish the purpose and utility of owning a tablet in the first place.
 If you're not wild about typing at all, investigate the availability of speech inputs for your device.
 They may be limited.

 On the other hand, you may be at a level in your work where you're not doing a lot of content creation, but instead more content review.
 Tablets (with the right apps) are usually well suited to viewing, commenting on, and revising documents.
 Senior-level lawyers may be able to live by tablet alone.
 Beware though--the tablet's smaller screen (as compared to your computer) and navigation tools may make some types of document review more difficult.